HsinYaoWang/DARTA/MRSA.md

 ### Analysis-ready data format

-Analysis-ready data is composed of rows representing records, each with a unique ID and all variables arranged in columns (showing only part of columns).
+Analysis-ready data is composed of rows representing records, each with an unique ID and all variables arranged in columns (showing only part of columns).

 | 2000.10055247 | 2582.4357238000052 | 3143.8104086700328 | 3951.1877523200333 | 5150.225256870018 | 6385.8788357600015 | 7577.816246340053 | MRSA | SPC | RCV.DATE   | GENDER |  AGE |